EXT-008: Acceptance, Receipt, and Acknowledgment of Gifts

 - Acknowledging and Recording of Gifts

 The University strives to ensure that gifts support the University’s mission of teaching, research, public service, and healthcare.
-Centralized gift processing via the Gift Accounting department (1) is an important, core University function that will help the institution reach the level of philanthropic success that is needed to achieve and to compete at the highest levels; and (2) allows Gift Accounting to consistently apply relative University policies and procedures and Internal Revenue Service regulations pertaining to charitable gifts.
+Centralized gift processing via University Advancement Services (UAS) (1) is an important, core University function that will help the institution reach the level of philanthropic success that is needed to achieve and to compete at the highest levels; and (2) allows UAS to consistently apply relative University policies and procedures and Internal Revenue Service regulations pertaining to charitable gifts.

 This policy sets forth the general requirements for accepting and processing gifts made to the University.
 Specifically, that: